 It might seem harmless—just tossing a load of laundry into the machine and hitting start—but tucked inside that spin cycle is a quiet contributor to one of the biggest pollution problems we rarely see: microfibers.

-These tiny threads, often shed from synthetic fabrics like polyester (which shows up in everything from activewear to dryer sheets), don’t just vanish after a wash.
-They slip through wastewater systems and end up in rivers, the ocean, and even farmland when treated sludge is used as fertilizer.
+These tiny threads, often shed from synthetic fabrics like polyester (which appear in everything from activewear to dryer sheets), don’t disappear after a wash.
+Many slips through wastewater treatment systems during laundering and eventually enter rivers, oceans, and even farmland when treated sludge is used as fertilizer.
 And those polyester dryer sheets?
-They’re not helping.
-Not only do they coat your clothes with synthetic chemicals, but they also shed microplastics into the air and the wash.
+They add to the problem in a different way—by coating clothes with synthetic chemicals and shedding microplastics into the air during drying.

 Synthetic textiles are one of the biggest sources of microplastic pollution, responsible for nearly 35% of the microplastics in our oceans.
 A single load of laundry can release up to 18 million microfibers.
 Between 1950 and 2016, 5.6 million metric tons of synthetic microfibers were estimated to be released into the environment through clothes washing.
 That’s like dumping over 28 billion T-shirts into nature.1